Vitamin B12 Food Sources - Questions & Answers - Page 5

 Very small amounts of Vitamin B12, around 0.06g per 100g.

-An apple does not naturally contain Vitamin B12.
+Ginger does not contain any significant amounts of Vitamin B12.

 Key facts about Vitamin B12